nothingismagick/open-source-contributor-text/tutorials/openSourceTutorial.md

 ```
 $ fossa report licenses > fossa.txt
 ```
 [Here is a report made from the Quasar repo using this technique.]( https://raw.githubusercontent.com/nothingismagick/quasar-articles/master/fossa_report_licenses_quasar.txt.md) As you can see, the great majority of modules use the MIT license, but several are not clear from the report alone.
-One of the things we are currently working on is tracking down the licenses of these 15 projects as Quasar moves toward absolute compliance with the 1.0 release.
+As you can see, 15 of the projects were not autodetected by fossa.
+I followed each of the links, tracked down their licenses, and made a note not only of the license but that I was the one who did it.

 # License Types